szymski/LuaAdv/Documents/enums.md

 =====

 ## How it works
-Enum references are repalced to their values by the compiler.
+Enum references are replaced to their values by the compiler.
 They aren't visible in compiled Lua code.

 ## Construction